McAllister, Bob: Dot's Magic

 1 Introduction: care and storage of your McDots

-11 Dot's A Coin Penetration: a marked coin is wrapped in a paper.
-A deck of cards is placed on a glass.
-The paper wad is smacked against the deck and the coin penetrates all into the glass
+6 Dot's A Coin Penetration: Marked coin wrapped in paper is smacked against a deck on top of a glass and penetrates into the glass

-13 The Paper Fold (based on a concept by Dave Ossip)
+7 The Paper Fold: based on a concept by Dave Ossip

 Previous